halfwater223/Virtual-Memory-Cache-Simulator/README.md

 ### N-Way Set Associative LRU Cache Simulator
 Test the effectiveness of the LRU (Least Recently Used) policy by entering a sequence of memory addresses.
 You can configure cache sizes and the degree of associativity (N-Way).

+## Project Structure
+├── cache_system.py               # Handles the cache system and operations
+├── demo_streamlit.py             # Main Streamlit app for the simulator
+├── memory_management_unit.py     # Simulates the MMU and manages virtual-to-physical translation ├── PageTable.py                  # Page table management for virtual memory
+├── TestNwaySetAssociativeCacheWithLRU.py  # Test file for the N-Way Cache with LRU ├── TestVirtualToPhysicalAddressMapping.py # Test file for virtual to physical mapping demo └── README.md                     # This file

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a pull request or open an issue if you have suggestions for improvements.